 On the second day, people offer sacrifices to the God of Wealth, Caishen (財神), burning a picture of the deity while wishing for a prosperous year.
 Many will also pray for their ancestors and other gods.
 The second day of the new year is also referred to as the birthday of a dog.
 So, if you love animals, you should feed pets and stray animals too.

-In Hong Kong, it is also customary to have a fireworks display over Victoria Harbour on the second day of the Lunar New Year, but note that there won’t be fireworks this year.
+In Hong Kong, it is also customary to have a fireworks display over Victoria Harbour on the second day of the Lunar New Year.
+This year, we can look forward to a grand return of the fireworks show after a hiatus of five years.

 A dish that is associated with the second New Year’s Day is wontons; if you love them, you can eat as much as you can during this day!
 Some say it will bring you good fortune because it resembles the shape of a gold ingot.